 The area of influence surrounding Duquesne University is shown in Figures 6.1 through 6.4.
-Figure 6.1 includes public arterials, public and private collector streets and local streets, and the figure indicates the study intersection control type.
+Figure 6.1 includes public arterials, public and private collector streets and local streets, and the figure indicates the study intersection control types that were included in the 2020 IMP.
 Figure 6.2 details pedestrian paths.
-Figure 6.3 shows public bicycle routes, Healthy Ride stations and on-campus bicycle racks.
+Figure 6.3 shows public bicycle routes, POGOH stations and on-campus bicycle racks.
 Bus routes and bus stops providing access to the site are shown in Figure 6.4.